Kingswood Junction: History

 The Grand Union Canal was a late addition to the British canal system, being formed in 1929 by the amalgamation of a number of canal companies.
-This included the Warwick and Birmingham Canal, which was authorised in 1793 by an Act of Parliament, in the same year that the Grand Junction Canal from Braunston to Brentford was authorised.
+This included the Warwick and Birmingham Canal, which was authorised in 1793 by an act of Parliament, in the same year that the Grand Junction Canal from Braunston to Brentford was authorised.
 The Warwick and Napton Canal, authorised in 1794, provided a link from the southern end of the canal to the Oxford Canal at Napton Junction, from which it was a short distance to Braunston and the route to London.
 The two Warwick canals opened officially on 19 December 1799, but were probably unfinished, as no trade occurred until the following March.

-The Stratford-upon-Avon Canal was also authorised in 1793, as business men in the town wanted to ensure that the prosperity brought by the canals did not pass them by.
+The Stratford-upon-Avon Canal was also authorised in 1793, as businessmen in the town wanted to ensure that the prosperity brought by the canals did not pass them by.
 The canal was to run from Kings Norton Junction, on the Worcester and Birmingham Canal, to Stratford, passing through Kingswood.
 The first part of the northern section to Hockley Heath was opened in 1796, but then the scheme foundered.
-It was not until 1800, when another Act of Parliament was obtained, that further progress was made, and the canal opened as far at Kingswood, and the junction with the Warwick and Birmingham Canal in 1803.
+It was not until 1800, when another act of Parliament was obtained, that further progress was made, and the canal opened as far at Kingswood, and the junction with the Warwick and Birmingham Canal in 1803.
 There was then another delay, with construction of the southern route below Kingswood not starting until 1812.
 The canal finally reached Stratford in 1815.

 Although the junction was never officially closed, it was effectively closed in the 1940s.
 Parts of the southern section of the Stratford-upon-Avon Canal were dry, while there was little traffic on the northern section after 1939, which allowed the Great Western Railway to repair the Lifford swing bridge near Kings Norton Junction in 1942 in such a way that it could not be opened.
 The route from Kings Norton to Kingswood junctions was the scene of one of the first campaigns by the fledgling Inland Waterways Association, when Tom Rolt announced in 1947 that he intended to navigate along the canal.
-The Railway company had to jack the bridge up, to allow his boat to pass, and the event was widely reported in newspapers, gaining useful publicity.
+The railway company had to jack the bridge up, to allow his boat to pass, and the event was widely reported in newspapers, gaining useful publicity.
 The route from the junction to Stratford was reopened in 1964 by Queen Elizabeth The Queen Mother, having been taken over and restored by the National Trust.